lauuramarttin/GVSU-CIS350-DynamicDuo/docs/software_requirements_specification.md

    1. Main data-handling functions, like readInitialData, addNewPassengerTrip, and removePassengerTrip, should receive trains and passengers containers by reference for performance optimization.

 10. **Search and Sorting**
-   1. Implement a method to alphabetically sort passengers in showOrderedListOfPassengers.
-   2. showListOfPassengers should search and display passengers on a specific train, with optimized search in suitable data structures
+   1. showListOfPassengers should search and display passengers on a specific train, with optimized search in suitable data structures

 ## Non-Functional Requirements